 Sec.
 2.1.
-"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the County, as set forth in titles 19 and
+"Applicable Codes" means the building and safety codes of the Tribe, which substantially incorporate the structural building and public safety standards of the California Building Standards Code and the California Public Safety Code applicable to the County, as set forth in the California Code of Regulations, title 19 and title 24, parts 2, 3, 4, 5, 9, and 10, and incorporate either the California Code of Regulations, title 24, parts 6 and 11 or the corresponding

-24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, mechanical, plumbing, energy, fire and safety.
+International Code Council standards, as those regulations or standards may be amended during the term of this Compact.